d-koppenhagen/.dotfiles/README.md

 > :warning: Keep in mind that this will be override some default settings of your mac and activate / deactivete features which are hidden in the macOS preferences and can only be set by using the command line.
 Check carefully all the settings in the script and adjust / uncomment them before running the script.

+### `link-dotfiles.sh`

+Setup symlinks to this project files to be always in sync when pulling changes

 ### com.googlecode.iterm2.plist

 An iTerm2 configuration file which can be used by configuring it in the preferences.